 A sub-term is a term that is a subset of another term.
-In general, a term is composed of words (delimited by space/tab).
+In general, a term is composed of words (delimitated by space/tab).
 Finding sub-terms, in a specified corpus, is an important application in Natural Language Processing (NLP) projects.
-However, there is no generic tool available.
+However, no generic tool is available.
 For example, MetaMap identifies sub-terms (known to Metathesaurus) as candidates and then evaluates them with scores to find the best concept mapping [1].
 One of the key steps is to find the longest prefix sub-term on an input term that is a lexical item (LexItem) in the SPECIALIST Lexicon.
 The longest prefix usually leads to the best concept match.
 The UMLS-CORE project substitutes sub-terms with synonyms for those terms that do not have normalized string matches in Metathesaurus [2].
-The LexItem Sub-term Finder (LSF) and Synonym Mapping Tool (SMT) in the STMT package are used in the above projects via Java APIs with pre-loaded corpora.
-In the following we describe the features of these tools.
+The LexItem Sub-term Finder (LSF) and Synonym Mapping Tool (SMT) are used in above projects via STMT APIs with pre-load corpora.
+In the following we describe the features of STMP.